Who is 501?

 Any Pace, Any Distance, Any Terrain

 You will find all kinds of runners in 501: competitive runners who are chasing their next personal records (PRs), some of whom have qualified for and participated in the Boston Marathon; runners whose primary focus is to simply enjoy the sport of running; and those who come to 501 looking to improve their health with the support of a running group.
 Some of us prefer to go all out on 5k’s and 10k’s while others have challenged themselves on various ultra distances.
 While most of our runners tend to stay on the road and solid pavement, a good handful of 501’rs have found their happy place on trails.
 In recent years, some 501’rs have become triathletes, racing everything from a sprint distance to full Ironman.
-Whatever your pace, distance, or terrain, 501 will have a winning formula for you.
+Whatever your pace, distance, or terrain, you will be sure to find a home with 501.

 Be a Part of the Team